Reviews You Can Rely On

 Battery Type Lithium Ion

-The Backcountry Access BC Link Mini boasts great packability without compromising on performance.
-This radio easily fits in a jacket pocket or backpack lid yet also offers some of the best clarity we've seen in testing.
-Even with minor obstructions, this radio transmitted clearly until its range limit was reached, keeping our testers from hardly ever asking to repeat a message.
+The Backcountry Access BC Link Mini boasts great packability without compromising performance.
+This radio easily fits in a jacket pocket or backpack lid yet offers some of the best clarity we've seen in testing.
+Even with minor obstructions, this radio transmitted clearly to its range limit, keeping our testers from hardly ever asking to repeat a message.
 This option is a simpler (and far lighter) version of the classic BC Link 2.0 from BCA, and we thoroughly appreciated how easy it was to use.
 With an IP55 rating, this option can handle a water jet spray from any direction and is dust-protected, which will be more than adequate for most uses besides white water boating.
 If you're looking for a light, durable, and simple radio for non-water sports, keep this at the top of your list.

 Read more: Backcountry Access BC Link Mini review